ThFransen84/UD_Irish-Bardic/README.md

 # Summary

 This repository contains a [Universal Dependencies](https://universaldependencies.org/) (UD) treebank of a late Early Modern Irish syllabic poem consisting of 42 quatrains.
-The treebank is in the process of being integrated with the [Cadhan Aonair](https://github.com/UniversalDependencies/UD_Irish-Cadhan) UD corpus of pre-standard Irish texts, created and maintained by Prof. Kevin Scannell.
+The treebank was integrated with the [Cadhan Aonair](https://github.com/UniversalDependencies/UD_Irish-Cadhan) corpus of pre-standard Irish texts, created and maintained by Prof. Kevin Scannell, as part of UD v2.12 (2023-05-15).

 # Background